maglub/piCanon/README.md

 ## Usage

-* Access piCanon through the web interface on your raspberry pi's IP address
+* Access piSnapper through the web interface on your raspberry pi's IP address
-* The piCanon will take a picture and store it in the ~/piCanon/save directory.
+* The piSnapper will take a picture and store it in the ~/piSnapper/save directory.
-* Thumbnails are created by running ~/piCanon/bin/genThumbnails
+* Thumbnails are created by running ~/piSnapper/bin/genThumbnails
 * Snapshots can be done in multiple ways:
   * Click the "snap" link on the main webpage
-  * Run the ~/piCanon/bin/snap script
+  * Run the ~/piSnapper/bin/snap script
   * Call the REST API: http://your.ip.address/api/snap

 Example (replace localhost with the rasperry pi's IP address if you run this on a different host):

 ```
-pi@raspberrypi ~/piCanon $ curl http://localhost/api/snap
+pi@raspberrypi ~/piSnapper $ curl http://localhost/api/snap

 {"msg":"ok","filename":"20151015_115317.jpg\n"}
 ```